txdemelo/txdemelo.github.io/_pages/research.md

 work in progress {#inprogress}
 ----------------

-I list here brief descriptions of papers I am working on, some of which under review.
+I list here brief descriptions of papers I am working on.
 Please email me if you have any interest.

 -   A paper on naturalness and relations.
 -   A paper on naturalness and categories.